Graceli95/Graceli95/README.md

 - 🩷 In my free time I like to watch live music performances, read, and bake delicious breads and dessert with Focaccia bread and Tiramisu being my favorites.
 I stay active and enjoy hiking, swimming, traveling, and doing yoga.
 I take a pottery class weekly and I really enjoy creating and building things with my hands.
 - 🥇 A life goal of mine is I commit to building my life in a meaningful way.
 As a first-generation immigrant, I desire to be a professional in Tech, develop and strengthen impactful skills in my career, work across multiple domains while developing expertise in cutting-edge technology and create a loving family while also giving back to my family in China to support those who helped me reach where I am today.

-- 📫 reach me at graceli9095@gmail.com
+- 📫 reach me at graceli9095@gmail.com or https://www.linkedin.com/in/grace-li-com/
 - ⚡ Fun fact: I have been to Thailand, Japan, Philippines, Australia, and Romania.

 - 🌱 Currently I am building a comprehensive and scalable platform full stack application for tracking diet, workouts, and overall fitness journey while fostering social connections, using Java, Spring Boot, MySQL and React, please visit https://github.com/Graceli95/ExerciseTrackerServer if interested to learn more